bitwarden/help/_articles/features/auto-fill-android.md

 3. Find **floating windows** or **App Management**
 4. Enable floating window for Bitwarden by sliding the toggle to the right.

-{% note %}
+{% callout info %}
 Android has many web browsers.
 It can be hard to keep up with them all.
 We have to add support for each browser individually.

 If auto-fill does not work on your browser, please report it at <https://github.com/bitwarden/mobile/issues> so that we can add support.
-{% endnote %}
+{% endcallout %}